-I am passionate about every topic related to health, how the body works, and the life around me!
-As part of that curiosity, I love to travel, keep learning, experiment with new recipes, walk in nature, explore new places, and make art!.
-I was born in Spain but have since lived in many other countries, finally settling in Asia.
+I am passionate about every topic related to health, how the body works and the life around me!
+As part of that curiosity, I love travelling, exploring nature and countries, learning and expanding my views, creating new recipes, walking on nature or through small streets, roaming in markets, creating projects, and painting!.
+I'm from Spain but have ever since i was a teenager lived abroad in many different countries, finally settling in Asia!.

 What is your favorite kind of workout?